Hyundai Kona: Kona Electric

-On 26 March 2019, Hyundai launched Kona Electric in Thailand.
-On 9 July 2019, Hyundai launched an Electric Lite version as Kona Electric in India.
+In March 2019, Hyundai launched the Kona Electric in Thailand.
+In July 2019, Hyundai launched an Electric Lite version as Kona Electric in India.
 In 2020, Hyundai started producing the Kona Electric in its European factory in the Czech Republic, where there are plans for an annual production of 30,000 vehicles.
 Kona Electric reached 100,000 global sales in June 2020.

 Hyundai Encino EV was launched on the Chinese car market in November 2019.
 The electric motor of the Encino EV has an output of 201 hp and 310 Nm.
 The motor is powered by a 64.2 kWh battery with an NEDC range of 500 km.

 In November 2021, the facelifted Hyundai Kona Electric was launched in Malaysia.
 With three variants, two battery packs are on offer - 39.2 kWh and 64 kWh - with battery ranges going from 303 km in the smaller pack and going up to 484 km in the larger pack.

-In 2021, the Hyundai Kona Electric was the 6th best-selling electric vehicle in the UK having achieved a total of 7,199 registrations throughout the year.
+In 2021, the Hyundai Kona Electric was the sixth best-selling electric vehicle in the UK having achieved a total of 7,199 registrations throughout the year.

+In June 2024, the Hyundai Kona Electric was discontinued in India, and it is replaced by the Creta Electric.